Become familiar and confident with the R program, using RStudio

 RStudio: Environment pane: Import Dataset; or via File menu: Import Dataset

-text and csv (base
+text and csv (base or readr package)

-Excel (readxl
+Excel (readxl package)

-SPSS/Stata/SAS (haven
+SPSS/Stata/SAS (haven package)

-Imported as a “tibble” (enhancement of data.frame
+Imported as a “tibble” (enhancement of data.frame)

 Database: MS Access, SQLite, …

-givesDescription: Generic function for the (trimmed) arithmetic mean.
+help functionhelp(mean) givesDescription: Generic function for the (trimmed) arithmetic mean.

 Usage: mean(x, …)